nodejs/node/doc/api/child_process.markdown

 If `timeout` is greater than 0, then it will kill the child process if it runs longer than `timeout` milliseconds.
-The child process is killed with `killSignal` (default: `'SIGTERM'`). `maxBuffer` specifies the largest amount of data allowed on stdout or stderr - if this value is exceeded then the child process is killed.
+The child process is killed with `killSignal` (default: `'SIGTERM'`). `maxBuffer` specifies the largest amount of data (in bytes) allowed on stdout or stderr - if this value is exceeded then the child process is killed.

 ### child_process.execFile(file[, args][, options][, callback])